Laptop Mag Verdict

 1More ComfoBuds Pro review: Availability and price

-The 1More ComfoBuds Pro is currently sold for $109 directly from 1More (opens in new tab), but Amazon (opens in new tab) has it listed as low for $94.
+The 1More ComfoBuds Pro is currently sold for $109 directly from 1More, but Amazon has it listed as low for $94.
 An extended warranty is also offered through 1More at different price points: $10.99 (1 year), $18.99 (2 years), and $26.99 (3 years).
 Black, white, and blue are the three colors options offered.
 Bundled with the purchase are a charging case, USB-C cable, three different sizes of ear tips, and a canvas pouch.

 By comparison, the ComfoBuds Pro goes for less than category leaders such as the AirPods Pro ($249) and Sony WF-1000XM4 ($279), as well as relatively affordable models like the Samsung Galaxy Buds Pro ($169) and Beats Studio Buds ($149).
 If you’re in the market for something cheaper, the Anker Soundcore Life P3 ($79) is a quality alternative with powerful sound and surprisingly good ANC.